BleuLlama/z80-machine/rc2014/README.md

 These are wired to themselves, so a write to $00 will appear on a read from $00 as well, and similarly for $01, $02, and $03.
 Anything written to port $02 will be read back from a read on port $02.

+## Emulation detection

+To aid in runtime checks, I've added a virtual port at $EE.
+Reads from this port on actual hardware will produce 0x00 or 0xFF (untested) but on emulation, it will produce a known, defined result.
+What follows is the "registry" of all of the valid responses, and what emulation they refer to.

+ - $00 - reserved / undefined
+ - $FF - reserved / undefined
+ - $41 - 'A' - RC2014 base hardware (this project)
+ - $42 - 'B' - RC2014LL - Scott Lawrence's 64k ROM switchable system